Associate Vice President for Research, The University of Texas at Austin

 Research Program Coordinator | firstname.lastname@example.org

-Mariel Dempster graduated from The Colorado College in Colorado Springs with a degree in English Literature and she has since worked in a variety of administrative positions in academia.
-She is thrilled to facilitate the mission of IDVSA and aid its team in all aspects of their operation, from providing editorial assistance and communications support, to developing and maintaining internal protocol, and helping projects and grants move forward.
-Gleaned from her time interning at the Library of Congress and a non-profit poetry publisher, Copper Canyon Press, Mariel has a love of all things literary, and enjoys backpacking, running, and podcast-listening in her free time.
+Mariel Dempster is the Research Program Coordinator at IDVSA.
+After graduating from The Colorado College in Colorado Springs with a degree in English Literature and she has since worked in a various roles in academia supporting professors, students, and fellow staff.
+She is thrilled to facilitate the mission of IDVSA and aid its team in all aspects of its operation, from providing editorial assistance and communications support, to developing and maintaining internal protocol, event planning, and providing pre- and post-award support to IDVSA’s many grants and projects.
+Mariel has a love of all things literary, and enjoys backpacking, running, and podcast-listening in her free time.

 Project Manager | email@example.com